TofunmiKupoluyi/Muzeel/README.md

 The cache directory option is where the proxy will cache the page, it defaults to the "data/" directory of current folder but you can set to any folder.
 Be sure to end the cache directory with "/".

-## Next, cache the page you want to run dce on
+## Next, cache the pages you want to run dce on

 In "scripts/cache" folder, put the sites you want to cache in the site_list file (newline separated) and then run: